 Signal strength for better audio quality can still be improved despite the quality of the used audio interface.

-Professional recording studios have microphones connected first to outboard gear (like Golden Age Project Pre-73 MKIII Mic Preamp) and then to an audio interface.
+Professional recording studios have microphones connected first to outboard gear (like Golden Age Project Pre-73 MKIII Mic Preamp – check price) and then to an audio interface.
 For podcasting, we can use a mic activator to boost the strength of the signal.

-Microphone Activator is external hardware that enhances the signal strength of a microphone (condenser or dynamic).
-The mic activator we recommend is the Cloudlifter CL-1.
 It will increase the gain by about +25 dB.
-You will definitely find benefits in a stronger signal if you go with our recommended dynamic mic Shure SM7B.
+You will definitely find benefits in a stronger signal if you go with our recommended dynamic mic Shure SM7B (check price).

 Our current setup includes both Shure SM7B and Cloudlifter CL-1 mic activator which is necessary to boost the signal and improve audio quality.